1. Home

 Can I get a 5 year fixed rate mortgage if I’m self employed?

-It can be more difficult for some self-employed mortgage borrowers to secure any type of mortgage, regardless of the rate type, repayment type or deal length.
+It can be more difficult for some self-employed mortgage borrowers to secure any type of mortgage

 But plenty of lenders welcome self-employed applicants.
 It’s definitely achievable if you can prove you have a stable income.